 We mention the definition of “custom” to show how vague it is.
 When you seek out custom website design services, be aware of what you’re asking for.

-Be sure to question how the website is built – is it built on a platform/CMS or is the code completely unique to you?
+Be sure to question how the website is built.
 Is a template used for the design?

 Custom Or DIY Website Design?

 If you’re a business owner who wants a website, how do you choose between a custom website or a template website?